 Why is Graphing Important for Preschoolers?

-Graphing for kids in preschool is important because it helps to grab their interest in the related mathematical concepts.
+Graphing for kids in preschool is important because it helps to grab their interest in related mathematical concepts.

 This leads to more complicated graphing in the elementary grades, along with other higher-order mathematical thinking skills.